-In most cases, the Index uses general government deficit and debt data that include all levels of government such as federal, state, and local.
-In cases where such general government data are not available, data on central government expenditures are used instead.
+For most countries, the Index uses general government deficit and debt data for all levels of government, from national to local.
+In cases where such general government data are not available, data on central government expenditures are used.

 For several countries, particularly developing countries, statistics related to budget balance as a percentage of GDP are subject to frequent revisions by such data sources as the IMF.